HewlettPackard/swarm-learning/docs/Install/Running_Swarm_Learning_with_Podman.md

 **Note:**

-  - GPU based local training is not supported through Podman, will be enabled in upcoming release.
-  - No shorthand registry names may not work with podman.
-Podman requires full registry name.
-For more information, see [www.redhat.com/sysadmin/manage-container-registries](https://www.redhat.com/sysadmin/manage-container-registries).
+  - Shorthand registry names may not work with podman.
+For more information, see _Short-name aliases_ section in [www.redhat.com/sysadmin/manage-container-registries](https://www.redhat.com/sysadmin/manage-container-registries).
   - ML or User container running as non-root may fail due to permission issue while saving trained model file.
-User needs to precreate a directory with full permissions so that ML application can use it for saving trained model in it.
+User needs to precreate a directory with full permissions.
+  - GPU based local training is not supported through Podman.
+  - SLM-UI is not supported with Podman.